haimbilia/BuyHub/readme.txt

     => 062178 - Admin UI: Getting multiple issues on the "Payment Methods" page while accessing the 'Getting Started' section => 062124 - Admin UI: Admin is not able to disable the "Publish Inventory" option while editing the seller inventory at the admin's end.
     => 062118 - Admin UI: "Active and Inactive" option is not showing in the table and while searching on the Seller Inventory page at the admin end.
+    => 062116 - Admin UI: Placeholder is missing for the "Seller name or email" field while searching and the whole table is not getting blurred while loading on the Seller Inventory page at the admin's end.

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.